Gov. Cuomo Says He Will Redraw Lines In Some NYC COVID-19 Hot Zones

 “If you know certain activities are going to be curtailed, which we believe have been significant generators, then we can do even more,” Cuomo said.

-Officials are keeping a watchful eye on Williamsburg where the wedding of the Satmar grand rabbi’s grandchild is taking place Monday night.
-The community agreed to have an in person “family only” celebration for no more than 50.
+On Monday night, inspectors visited Williamsburg, where the wedding of the Satmar grand rabbi’s grandchild was taking place, CBS2’s Jessica Layton reported.
+After much speculation it would be a 10,000-person spectacle, the community agreed to have an in-person “family only” celebration for 50 people.

-And what if way more show up?
-Kramer asked the mayor and governor about that.
+“We don’t want to be disrespectful.
+We’re all here to get along with each other, but we just need to make sure that we do that in a safe manner,” NYPD Assistant Chief Judith Harrison said.

 MORE: Cuomo Says He Will Withhold Funding From Local Governments That Don’t Enforce In Areas With COVID-19 Micro-Clusters